anthonyvallee/flask-app-kit/README.md

 pip install --editable .
 ```

-To start the server, proceed with : `python manage.py start`.
+To start the server, proceed with : `python manage.py server`.